This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 Ad essentiam alicujus rei id pertinere dico, quo dato res necessario ponitur, & quo sublato res necessario tollitur; vel id, sine quo res, vice versa wuod sine re nec esse, nec concipi potest.

 [Ethica, part II, def.
-II]
+II](I say that to the essence of any thing belongs that which, being given, the thing is necessarily posited and which, being taken away, the thing is necessarily taken away; or that without which the thing can neither be nor be conceived, and which can neither be nor be conceived without the thing)

 A thing cannot be or be conceived without its essence, and similarly, the essence of a thing (its identity) cannot be or be conceived without the thing.
 This reciprocal relationship also maintains that each thing has its own unique essence.
 Furthermore, by 'actual essence' [essentia actualis], Spinoza means a singular thing's striving [conatus] to persevere in its being.
 It is of actual essences that intuitive knowledge can reach adequate knowledge.